Anti-apartheid movement in the United States: Creation of TransAfrica

 The U.S. anti-apartheid movement gained rapid momentum after the Soweto uprising of 1976, which was a series of student-led demonstrations against the government's decree of imposing Afrikaans as the medium of instruction in all black schools.
 At the 1976 Black Forum on Foreign Policy Leadership Conference, attendees expressed a need for a separate, outside organization to complement efforts of the Congressional Black Caucus (CBC) inside Congress.
 As a result, the CBC helped establish TransAfrica in 1977 as a Black American foreign policy organization.
 Similar to the ACOA, TransAfrica was not exclusively an anti-apartheid organization but rather a body that addressed Afro-Caribbean concerns.
 Led by Randall Robinson, TransAfrica organized protest movements throughout the United States, including demonstrates outside the South African embassy that resulted in 5,000 Americans being arrested.
 In addition, it also advocated for progressive viewpoints in U.S. foreign policy debates by amplifying the voices of African Americans.
 Soon after its establishment, TransAfrica became the largest anti-apartheid organizer in the United States.

 Free South Africa Movement

 In 1984, TransAfrica was a founding member of the Free South Africa Movement.
-Having learned the mistakes its predecessors, the Free South Africa Movement dogmatically pursued to campaign against apartheid in South Africa, rather than diluting its focus across multiple countries.
+Having learned from the mistakes its predecessors, the Free South Africa Movement dogmatically pursued to campaign against apartheid in South Africa, rather than diluting its focus across multiple countries.
 The group worked closely with members of Congress to introduce legislations imposing economic sanctions in South Africa.
-Following the protest at the South African embassy in Washington, DC, sit-ins and demonstrations took place at South African consulates across the United States.
+Following the protest at the South African embassy in Washington, D.C., sit-ins and demonstrations took place at South African consulates across the United States.
 Together, the activities of TransAfrica and the Free South Africa Movement greatly increased support for economic sanctions.
 Universities, banks, businesses, and local governments also began to withdraw their ties to South Africa and push members of Congress to impose more stringent measures.